AtlasOfLivingAustralia/bie-index/doc/nameology/processing-basics.md

 Data that contains historical trails of information needs to be filtered so that only the current view of names and taxonomy is used.
-[Incertae Sedis](glossary.md#def-incertae-sedis) taxa of doubtful position may also be eliminated at this point.

 If the data contains historical trails, it may be possible to build a trail of ancestor identifiers that can be used to provide a service for clients not yet up to date.